gabrielguerrero/ngrx-traits/README.md

 </ng-container>
 ```

-Now let's add a checkout button, for that we can use the addAsyncAction, which again can save us some boilerplate lets first configure it, and then we see what it generates, let start by adding AsyncActionState<'checkout'> to our ProductState, like:
+Next step will be to add a checkout button, for that we can use the addAsyncAction, which again can save some boilerplate.
+In order to configure it, start by adding AsyncActionState<'checkout'> to our ProductState, like:

 ```ts
 export interface ProductsState